 Lindsay Bartholomew is Science Curator at the Miami Science Museum, a Smithsonian Affiliate Museum.
-Currently Bartholomew is working on the content development of exhibitions for the upcoming Patricia and Phillip Frost Museum of Science.
-This includes the development and testing of prototypes at the current facility, to test strategies envisioned for exhibits and programs in the new Museum.
-Additionally, Bartholomew works to expand and implement science communication channels, including social media as well as youth and workforce development opportunities.
+Currently Bartholomew is working on the content development of exhibitions for the upcoming Patricia and Phillip Frost Museum of Science in Miami.
+Bartholomew is also working to expand and implement science communication channels for the Museum, including social media as well as youth and workforce development opportunities.

 As part of the Smithsonian’s History Explorer team, Naomi helps develop content for the Museum’s Web site for teachers, and teaches best practices for using these resources through teacher workshops.
 She is passionate about providing young people engaging opportunities to explore the past and to develop historical thinking skills by examining primary source materials.